 Who doesn’t like Michael Caine?
 It’s hard to imagine that there are any film fanatics alive who don’t appreciate at least one or two of the 123 films that he’s appeared in.
-I happen to love the bespectacled British actor and today TCM will be airing a batch of films he appeared in as part … Continue reading A FEW FUN FACTS ABOUT MICHAEL CAINE
+I happen to love the bespectacled British actor and today TCM will be airing a batch of films he appeared in as part of their ongoing “Summer Under the Stars” programming.
+One of … Continue reading A FEW FUN FACTS ABOUT MICHAEL CAINE

 I’m afraid I’ve been neglecting Cinebeats again but I’ve been busy with various personal projects and obligations.
 I’ve also recently started writing for Publishers Weekly but I thought I’d finally update with some highlights from TCM’s Movie Morlocks.
-Here’s some of the more interesting (in my estimation) film related writing & entertaining babble I’ve produced … Continue reading 6 Months of Film Writing
+Here’s some of the more interesting (in my estimation) film related writing & entertaining babble I’ve produced in the last 6 months.
+You might notice that the … Continue reading 6 Months of Film Writing

-Dirk Bograde & Monica Vittii in Modesty Blaise (1966) From my latest piece at the the Movie Morlocks: “In June actor Harrison Ford made news after publicly calling, Shia LaBeouf, his young costar from INDIANA JONES AND THE KINGDOM OF THE CRYSTAL SKULL (Steven Spielberg; 2008) “…a f--king idiot.”
-Since then I’ve been thinking about … Continue reading They said WHAT?!
+Dirk Bograde & Monica Vittii in Modesty Blaise (1966) From my latest piece at the the Movie Morlocks: “In June actor Harrison Ford made news after publicly calling, Shia LaBeouf, his young costar from INDIANA JONES AND THE KINGDOM OF THE CRYSTAL SKULL (Steven Spielberg; 2008) “…a f–king idiot.”
+Since then I’ve been thinking about insults that actors have hurled at other actors over the … Continue reading They said WHAT?!

 Michael Caine was one of the coolest actors working during the ’60s and ’70s but he was also incredibly sexy.
 He had unconventional good looks and I love the thick black glasses he used to wear that often hid his eyes and amazingly long lashes.
-Michael Caine may have played a British tough guy on … Continue reading What’s It All About, Alfie?
+Michael Caine may have played a British tough guy on numerous occasions but he had some of the loveliest eyes … Continue reading What’s It All About, Alfie?

 One of my favorite actors is the handsome, talented and all-around extraordinary Terence Stamp who is celebrating his 68th birthday today.
 Stamp got interested in acting at the tender age of four after seeing Gary Cooper in Beau Geste (1939), but he didn’t decide to seriously pursue acting until he was seventeen years old.
-On … Continue reading Terence Stamp Turns 68
+On New Years Eve in 1956 Stamp went to a screening … Continue reading Terence Stamp Turns 68

 This is the final part of my 30 Favorite DVD Releases of 2006 list that I’ve been slowly putting together.
 You can find Parts I. and II.
 HERE.
-Please keep in mind that these are all official NTSC Region 1 DVDs of films originally released between 1960 and 1979 and the numerical order means absolutely … Continue reading Favorite DVD Releases of 2006 – Part III.
+Please keep in mind that these are all official NTSC Region 1 DVDs of films originally released between 1960 and 1979 and the numerical order means absolutely nothing except that I got these brief reviews written up … Continue reading Favorite DVD Releases of 2006 – Part III.

 Selecting my Favorite DVD Releases of 2006 was no easy task.
 As a matter of fact, I found it pretty impossible since there were so many great films released last year that I could easily compile a list of 50 impressive film titles.
-Instead of limiting myself to a mere 20 Favorite DVD Releases I’ve … Continue reading Favorite DVD Releases of 2006 – Part I.
+Instead of limiting myself to a mere 20 Favorite DVD Releases I’ve decided to share 30 Favorite DVD Releases of 2006 with … Continue reading Favorite DVD Releases of 2006 – Part I.